Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market for electricity in Georgia is estimated to be billions of dollars annually.
-Georgia Power is well-positioned to capture a significant share of this market, but must compete to maintain this share and grow it, particularly as the market changes.
+The TAM for electricity sales in Georgia is estimated to be in the billions of dollars annually.
+Georgia Power is well-positioned to capture a significant share of this market due to its incumbent position and extensive infrastructure.

 Upturn SWOT Analysis